Jury Information - General

 What if I can't perform jury service right now?

 Jury service is a civil obligation.
 Jurors are an extremely important part of the judicial system.
 Without your service, justice would not be properly served.
 However, it is understandable that sometimes we are summoned at the most impossible time.
-Rest assured that our Jury Coordinator, Gloria Rubi, email@example.com, works very hard to help accomodate your schedule so you may fulfill your obligation.
+Rest assured that our Jury Coordinator, Cheryl Pyktel (firstname.lastname@example.org), works very hard to help accommodate your schedule so you may fulfill your obligation.
 Requests for excusal on specific conflict days are almost always honored.
 You will learn more about conflict day requests at juror orientation.

 You won't be excused because jury service is inconvenient or because you have a busy schedule, but you may be excused or deferred for reasons such as a physical ailment.
 Requests for medical excusal or deferral must contain a note from your physician.